daylanwhitney/EZ-Files/gemini-project-manager/README.md

 - **Folder Organization**: Create folders to organize your Gemini conversations
 - **Drag & Drop**: Drag chats from the Gemini sidebar into your project folders
 - **Quick Add**: Add the current chat to a folder with one click
+- **Folder Chat**: Ask questions about all chats in a folder at once - get summaries, find patterns, or search across conversations
 - **Persistent Storage**: All data saved locally via Chrome storage API
 - **Seamless Integration**: Sidebar integrates naturally with Gemini's UI